-This guide will assist you with Sigh Language Interpreter research and help you find articles and books, and access databases and other resources.
+This guide will assist you with Sign Language Interpreter research and help you find articles and books, and access databases and other resources.

 The tabs along the left-hand side of the page will help you navigate between topics.

-If you have any questions, feel free to contact me, Stefanie Lapka.
-I am the Health Sciences Librarian and I support the Department of Communication Sciences & Disorders, including the ASLI Program.
+If you have any questions, feel free to contact me, Rachel Helbing.
+I am the librarian currently supporting the Department of Communication Sciences & Disorders, including the ASLI Program.